 Whitelisting your alternative beacons (optional)

-Ruuvi Gateway firmware version 1.14 (coming soon) introduces the ability to whitelist or blacklist Bluetooth LE devices according to their MAC address.
+Ruuvi Gateway firmware version 1.14 introduces the ability to whitelist or blacklist Bluetooth LE devices according to their MAC address.
 This is highly recommended when allowing Ruuvi Gateway to listen to all nearby Bluetooth LE device messages.

 Conclusion